diadal/passport/README.md

 php artisan passport:install
 ```

-Next the default config in `config/uuid.php`   to `'default_uuid_column' => 'id',` if you dont have uuid.php in your config folder create 1
+Next change the default config in `config/uuid.php`   to `'default_uuid_column' => 'id',` if you dont have uuid.php in your config folder create 1

 ```php
 <?php